rtahboub/blog/_posts/2018-01-01-writing-customized-parser.markdown

 Here's a few lessons I learned while working on customizing Spark SQL parser:

 - The comment `#` in the grammar file means parser generates a visitor method for this rule.
-- It's very important to understand the 'Expression' class in Spark SQL as it used to model various types of nodes in the query plan.
+- It's very important to understand the `Expression` class in Spark SQL as it used to model various types of nodes in the query plan.
 - Pay attention to Spark SQL package hierarchy.
-For instance, [MyAstBuilder][[MyAstBuilder]] should be defined under `org.apache.spark.sql.catalyst.parser` in order to avoid dependency errors.
+For instance, [MyAstBuilder][[MyAstBuilder] should be defined under `org.apache.spark.sql.catalyst.parser` in order to avoid dependency errors.

 # Last Word
 This blog post is only about customizing Spark SQL's parser.
 Readers who are interested in implementing various spatial queries in Spark SQL may check [Simba][Simba].
 For customizing Spark SQL optimizer you may check [Sunitha's blog][optimizer] post.